Search This Blog

 This is a prologue to my pitching a very different sort of book to publishers: it is about the words and phrases that we Australians use among ourselves, to the utter confusion of outsiders.

-The print sources are all sorts of books, the the Trove newspaper archive, on which I am an active voluntrove.
+The print sources are all sorts of books, the Trove newspaper archive, on which I am an active voluntrove.
 The collection presents Australian English at its most inventive.

 The main surprises in this sample:

-* that alligator in The Rocks (it had to be a goanna;
+* that alligator in The Rocks (it had to be a goanna);

 * how we learned to make floors out of ant bed;